 Thanks to a generous donation from the Jeffrey Kasch Foundation that was contributed to the Horton-Vlach Fund, many of our doctoral students have conducted breakthrough research around the globe.

 PhD candidate Vyta Baselice received summer funding to conduct research on tabby architecture (an early form of concrete) in Georgia and Florida.
 She visited several historic sites to learn about the labor-intensive tabby production, which used to be performed by slaves.
 She presented her findings at the American Studies Association conference in Chicago.

 PhD candidate Sara Awartani used her funding from the Horton-Vlach Fund to visit the Center for Puerto Rican Studies archives in New York City.
-Her dissertation on the anti-imperialist Puerto Rican independence movement focuses on activist Albizu Campos and his years-long, U.S.-sanctioned imprisonment and torture.
+Her research paper focused on Puerto Rican Nationalist Pedro Albizu Campos and his years-long imprisonment and accusations of U.S.-sanctioned torture

 PhD student Craig Allen visited archive collections in Richmond, Va., and Columbia University.
 The archives provided primary source material that helped Allen further his theories about American intelligence-gathering agencies in postwar Paris in connection with two U.S. ambassadors, David K.E.
 Bruce and C. Douglas Dillon.